Type: Article -> Category: AI Security

 AI Questions and Answers section for When Tech Turns Rogue: The Dangers of Weaponized Devices

 Welcome to a new feature where you can interact with our AI called Jeannie.
 You can ask her anything relating to this article.
-If this feature is available, you should see a small genie lamp in the bottom right of the page.
+If this feature is available, you should see a small genie lamp above this text.
 Click on the lamp to start a chat or view the following questions that Jeannie has answered relating to When Tech Turns Rogue: The Dangers of Weaponized Devices.

 Visitor asked: what are the dangers of AI in warefare